 If the worst comes to pass and your child’s injury is fatal, you can file a wrongful death lawsuit against the center, its owners/operators, and all liable parties.
 Wrongful death lawsuits cannot bring your child back, but they can ensure that the people responsible are held to account, and that justice is served.

-Contact McGowan, Hood & Felder, LLC or call 803-327-7800 to schedule a free case evaluation by an experienced South Carolina daycare injury attorney.
+Contact McGowan, Hood, Felder & Phillips, LLC or call 803-327-7800 to schedule a free case evaluation by an experienced South Carolina daycare injury attorney.
 We maintain offices throughout the state for your convenience.